AI memory

 These questions should not require a law degree.

-AI memory is not only files.
+AI memory goes beyond files.

 It can include interpretation.